smallblue2/Hako/docs/proposal/proposal.md

 We'll use WebGL to render graphics within the browser, enabling 2D and 3D rendering using the GPU.
 Although familiar with some graphics APIs, using WebGL will be a new challenge.

 #### Web Assembly Ecosystem
-Working with WebAssembly to build core systems for Hoku presents a number of challenges.
+Working with WebAssembly to build core systems for Hako presents a number of challenges.
 We will need to learn how to:
  - **Develop with WebAssembly** as the target environment.
  - **Patch and port software** for execution in the browser.
  - **Use Emscripten's custom libc** to correctly compile applications for WebAssembly.